Ride the Bus

 Alli takes the bus four days a week, and on most days she brings her children—a two-year-old and a five-month-old—with her.
 “It’s not as hard as you might think it is, because TCAT and other people are just really, really helpful…the other people on the bus are always trying to help me juggle strollers.”

-Taking the bus to and from work allows the Sribarras to remain a one-car family, which, according to Triple A, saves them over $8,000 a year.
+Taking the bus to and from work allows the Sribarras to remain a one-car family, which, according to AAA, saves them over $8,000 a year.
 By forgoing a second car, they also save about 4.75 metric tons of carbon dioxide a year.
 Additionally, Alli said taking the bus helps her with exercise, because she walks about a half a mile to the bus stop and back.
 “With two kids, walking to the bus is my only exercise,” she says.

 “Driving is very isolating,” says Alli.
 “When I’m on the bus, sometimes I read, sometimes I chat with people on the bus.”
 Because Danby is a more rural part of Tompkins County, Alli says riding the bus has helped build relationships with the bus-riding regulars in Danby.